agnwinds/python/docs/sphinx/source/developer/cuda.rst

 Matrix Acceleration using CUDA
 ###############################

-Sirocco can use CUDA/GPUs to accelerate solving linear systems using the cuSOLVER library, which is part of the NVIDIA CUDA Toolkit.
+SIROCCO can use CUDA/GPUs to accelerate solving linear systems using the cuSOLVER library, which is part of the NVIDIA CUDA Toolkit.

-*This pilot study into using GPUs in Sirocco was conducted as an HPC RSE project at the University of Southampton.*
+*This pilot study into using GPUs in SIROCCO was conducted as an HPC RSE project at the University of Southampton.*

 When should you use CUDA?
 =========================